 US Patent Application 20060149774

 A local search engine may generate results for a local search query that are limited to desired geographic regions.
 The geographic region may be defined, for example, by a certain distance (e.g., 20 miles) from a specified point or region.
 The search results are efficiently generated by indexing geographically relevant documents based on the contents of the documents and also based on multiple location identifiers.
 In one implementation, the location identifiers define regularly spaced geographic areas and the documents are indexed such that the multiple location identifiers indexed for each document are selected to define a predetermined range around the region with which the document is associated.
 This document indexing technique allows for efficient searching by geographical region.

 The patent application states that one way they could identify regions would be to use something called the Hierarchical Triangular Mesh, which partitions a sphere (or a roughly spherical object like the Earth) into “spherical triangles.”

 Some other regional grid systems (such as the United Kingdom’s National Grid) are also mentioned.

 Generic Queries and Regions

 The section of the patent application that discusses searching for generic queries (such as “coffee shop”) within a region is titled “Operation of Search Engine.”
-It describes a number of different alternatives to handle such searches.
-After performing a number of searches in a number of different regions, I’m of the opinion that something like what is described in this patent application is being used, and more than one of the following alternatives may be in effect.
+It describes several different alternatives to handle such searches.
+After performing many searches in several different regions, I think that something like what is described in this patent application is being used, and more than one of the following alternatives may be in effect.